tillmzw/cos/content/locations/vallaki.md

 description: Fortified behind wooden palisades, the citizens of Vallaki seem to defy the dangers of Barovia
 ---

-Vallaki is a town larger than Barovia east of Barovia.
+Vallaki is a town larger than Barovia west of {{% mdref castle-ravenloft %}}.
 It is surrounded by fortified pallisades, adorned with wolves heads.

 The populace is markedly more content than all other inhabitants of {{% mdref barovia %}} and defies {{% mdref strahd-of-zarovich %}} whom it calls "*the Devil*".
 Apparently, their morale is boosted through a weekly festival whose attendance is mandatory.